sympy/sympy/doc/src/tutorial/assumptions.rst

 When using string input SymPy will create the expression and create all of the symbolc implicitly so the question arises how can the assumptions be specified?
-The answer is that rather than depending on implicit string cponversion it is better to use the :func:`~.parse_expr` function explicitly and then it is possible to provide assumptions for the symbols e.g.:
+The answer is that rather than depending on implicit string conversion it is better to use the :func:`~.parse_expr` function explicitly and then it is possible to provide assumptions for the symbols e.g.:

     >>> from sympy import parse_expr